The Synthetic Roth Contribution

 5.3 The PV Identity§

 5B.
-Generalization to RMD-Only Distributions: Paired Inside / Outside Scenarios (RMD)§
+Generalization: Paired Inside / Outside Scenarios (RMD)§

-We answer both with a second paired simulation, holding all inputs identical to the FA case except distribution_method = 'R' (IRS RMD-Only).
+We answer both with a second paired simulation, all inputs identical except the distribution method is set to RMD-Only.

 5B.1 Setup§